biothings/biothings.api/docs/tutorial/studio_tutorial.rst

 * the `document type` represents the kind of documents stored in the merged collection.
 It gives its name to the annotate API endpoint (eg. /gene).
 This source is about gene annotations, so "gene" it is...
 * open the dropdown list and select the `sources` you want to be part of the merge.
 We only have one, "pharmgkb"
+* in `root sources`, we can declare which sources are allowed to create new documents in the merged collection.
+  If a root source is declared, data from other sources will only be merged if documents previously exist with same IDs (documents coming from root sources).
+  If not, data is discarded.
+Finally, if no root source is declared, any data sources can generate a new document in the merged data.
-* in `root sources`, we can declare which sources are allowed to create new documents in the merged collection, that is merge documents from a datasource, but only if corresponding documents exist in the merged collection.
-It's useful if data from a specific source relates to data on another source (it only makes sense to merge that relating data if the data itself is present).
-If root sources are declared, **Hub** will first merge them, then the others.
-In our case, we can leave it empty (no root sources specified, all sources can create documents in the merged collection)
+  In our case, we can leave it empty (no root sources specified, all sources can create documents in the merged collection).
 * selecting a builder is optional, but for the sake of this tutorial, we'll choose ``LinkDataBuilder``.
 This special builder will fetch documents directly from our datasources `pharmgkb` when indexing documents, instead of duplicating documents into another connection (called `target` or `merged` collection).
 We can do this (and save time and disk space) because we only have one datasource here.